-This section contains information about the DB Plans, which provide lifetime retirement income, disability income, death benefits and postretirement and preretirement survivor benefits to eligible employees of the University and its affiliate, UC College of the Law San Francisco (UC Law SF), formerly Hastings College of the Law, and the employees' survivors and beneficiaries as of and for the fiscal year ended June 30, 2023.
-Table DBP.1 presents summarized financial information for the DB Plans' financial information for the fiscal year ended June 30, 2023 and Table DBP.2 presents membership base statistics for UCRP for the plan year ended June 30, 2023.
+This section contains information about the DB Plans, which provide lifetime retirement income, disability income, death benefits and postretirement and preretirement survivor benefits to eligible employees of the University and its affiliate, UC College of the Law San Francisco (UC Law SF), formerly Hastings College of the Law, and the employees' survivors and beneficiaries as of and for the fiscal year ended June 30, 2024.
+Table DBP.1 presents significant statistics relating to the DB Plans' financial information for the fiscal year ended June 30, 2024 and Tables DBP.2 to DBP.4 present membership base statistics for UCRP for the plan year ended June 30, 2024.